High-protein homemade vegan soy burgers made with simple ingredients and big flavor—perfect for meal prep, freezing, or weeknight dinners.

 - Extra crunch: Fold in sesame seeds, sunflower seeds, chopped walnuts, or pumpkin seeds.

-- Spice: Add sriracha, crushed red pepper, or diced jalapeño.
+- Spice: Add sriracha, crushed red pepper, or pickled jalapenos carrots onions.

 Storage